Addiction Treatment For Women in South Florida

 Women tend to use:

 • Opioids.
-Women are more likely to abuse pain pills without a prescription, NIDA says.
+Women are more likely to abuse pain pills without a prescription, The NIDA says.
 These drugs are remarkably effective at changing body chemistry and prompting addiction.

 • Depressants.
 Women who feel nervous and/or can’t sleep often head to the doctor.
 When they do, they can walk out with powerful medications that alter brain chemistry.
 Addictions can quickly form.